Armand220/OpenLauncher/README.md

 ## Quick Start

 1. **Accounts tab** – add an account (username).
-Optionally select a skin PNG; the launcher copies it to `accounts/skins/`.
+Optionally select a skin PNG; it is copied into `minecraft_offline/accounts/skins/`.
 2. **Profiles panel** – click Add to create a new profile.
 Choose a Minecraft version, mod-loader, memory, and assign an account.
 3. **Launch** – select the profile and click Launch.
-The launcher downloads everything needed automatically.
-If a skin is set, it will appear in-game via the local proxy skin server.
+Everything downloads automatically on first run.

 ## Skin System

-The launcher uses a local HTTP proxy server to inject skins without any mod:

-- Before Minecraft launches, a lightweight skin server starts on a random local port.
-- JVM flags redirect Minecraft's session/texture API calls to this server.
+Skins are injected at launch without requiring a mod:

-- The server returns the player's local skin PNG in Mojang's profile format.
+- The skin PNG is packed into a resource pack (`OpenLauncher_Skin.zip`) and activated in `options.txt`.
-- A resource pack containing the skin is also written as a secondary fallback.
-- The proxy shuts down automatically when Minecraft exits.

-This works on Vanilla, Fabric, Quilt, and Forge profiles.
+- For Fabric and Quilt profiles, CustomSkinLoader is also installed and configured to read from a local folder, giving better compatibility with player model rendering.
+- Skin files are stored by filename only, so the launcher folder is fully portable across machines.

 ## Configuration

 - **Mods** – add/remove `.jar` files in the Mods tab.
 - **Resource Packs** – add/remove `.zip` packs.
 - **Worlds** – open the saves folder, backup/restore worlds.
-- **Java** – adjust memory (512–8192 MB) and add custom JVM flags (e.g. `-XX:+UseG1GC`).
+- **Java** – adjust memory (512–8192 MB) and add custom JVM flags.

 ## Troubleshooting

 **Skin not showing**
-The proxy skin server should handle this automatically.
-Check the console for "Skin proxy server started".
-If it failed, ensure no firewall is blocking localhost connections.
+Check that a skin PNG is assigned to the account in the Accounts tab.
+The Console tab will show `Skin resource pack created and activated` on a successful injection.

+**Out of memory / VM initialisation failed**
+The launcher automatically caps memory to 75% of available RAM.
+If you are on 32-bit Java the cap is 512 MB.
+Lower the memory in the profile editor or install 64-bit Java 8 from [Adoptium](https://adoptium.net).

+**Singleplayer worlds not loading**
+This can happen if the game folder path contains spaces and an old Minecraft version is used.
+Update to the latest launcher build; the argument parsing fix is included from v6.0 Beta onward.

 **Java missing**
 The launcher will prompt to auto-download Adoptium Java.
-You can also set `JAVA_HOME` or manually select a Java executable in the profile editor.
+You can also browse to a Java executable manually in the prompt.

 **Game crashes**
-Increase memory, remove incompatible mods, or check the crash log in the Console tab.
-The full launch command is also written to `launch_command.bat` inside the instance folder for manual debugging.
+Check the Console tab for the full output.
+A `launch_command.bat` is written inside the instance folder for manual debugging.

 **Forge not installing**
 Forge requires Java to run its installer processors.
 Ensure Java is available and the instance has enough disk space.